Category: Career Opportunities

 Email: risechc@cnh.bc.ca

-Please quote reference HC01-25-05
+Please quote reference #HC01-25-05

 We thank everyone who applies for this position.
 We will contact shortlisted candidates only.
 No calls please.

-• RISE Community Health Centre Registered Nurse – Part-Time, Permanent (#HC01-25-04)
+• Registered Nurse – Part-Time (#HC01-25-04)

-This is an incredible opportunity be part of the RISE CHC team, where you will work with committed and passionate professionals in the provision of integrated, high quality, holistic health services.
+This is an incredible opportunity to be a part of the RISE CHC team, where you will work with committed and passionate professionals in the provision of integrated, high quality, holistic health services.
 We encourage applicants with lived experience of structural inequity to apply, and in particular those who identify as Black, Indigenous, People of Colour, LGBTQ2SIA+, and those living with a visible or invisible disability.

 JOB OVERVIEW